FC Bayern Munich: Social engagement and charity

 Bayern has been involved with charitable ventures for a long time, helping other football clubs in financial disarray as well as ordinary people in misery.
-In the wake of the 2004 Tsunami the "FC Bayern – Hilfe e.V." was founded, a foundation that aims to concentrate the social engagements of the club.
-At its inception this venture was funded with €600,000, raised by officials and players of the club.
-The money was amongst other things used to build a school in Marathenkerny, Sri Lanka and to rebuild the area of Trincomalee, Sri Lanka.
-In April 2007 it was decided that the focus of the foundation would shift towards supporting people in need locally.
+In the wake of the 2004 Indian Ocean Tsunami the "FC Bayern – Hilfe e.
+V." was founded, a foundation that aims to concentrate the social engagements of the club.
+At its inception, this venture was funded with €600,000, raised by officials and players of the club.
+The money was, amongst other things, used to build a school in Marathenkerny, Sri Lanka, and to rebuild the area of Trincomalee, Sri Lanka.